 Get a full breakdown of what a live online shopping experience is like by watching our video below.

-Where did live shopping begin?
+Where did live commerce begin?

 Live shopping, as we mentioned above, got its start in China around 2016.
-Chinese ecommerce giant Alibaba (a sort of Amazon equivalent) teamed up with their subsidiary Taobao to launch a livestream event that let people watch and shop at the same time.
+Chinese ecommerce giant Alibaba (a sort of Amazon equivalent) teamed up with their subsidiary Taobao to launch a livestream commerce event that let people watch and shop at the same time.
 It caught on quickly, and Alibaba soon made livestream shopping events a keystone in their Singles' Day events.
 Singles' Day, taking place on November 11 annually, has become an unofficial 'shopping holiday' akin to Black Friday in the U.S. or Amazon Prime Day.

 Since then, the stakes have only been raised for livestream shopping events.
 Production quality has ramped up, hosts not only become celebrities unto themselves, but celebrities are hosting live shopping shows or calls, and exciting offers are dropped during events that drive major sales.